February 01, 2024

 Before you take off or land, knowing the airport’s weather is critical to making smart choices.
-Learn things like:
+Understanding aviation weather reports such as ATIS and METARs helps you determine:

-Two important tools for making good aeronautical decisions are Meteorological Terminal Air Reports (METARs)--surface weather observations made available through websites and smart device apps--and recorded audio reporting weather information available by radio or phone through an Automatic Terminal Information Service (ATIS).
+Two important tools for making good aeronautical decisions are Meteorological Terminal Air Reports (METARs), surface weather observations made available through websites and aviation apps, and recorded audio broadcasts such as the Automatic Terminal Information Service (ATIS), which can be accessed by radio or phone.

 The information contained in METARs largely comes from automated weather stations at airports and other locations.
-It’s generally updated at 55 minutes past the hour.
+It’s generally updated at 55 minutes past the hour, making it one of the most consistent aviation weather tools available.

 Measurements of precipitation, barometric pressure, temperature, and other variables are captured by sensors and encoded by software before being relayed to the public via aviation weather Websites like the National Oceanic and Atmospheric Administration (NOAA)’s AviationWeather.gov and FltPlan.com and aviation apps like Foreflight and WingX Pro.